-Ambassador Christopher Robert Hill is a Senior Director at Albright Stonebridge Group, a global strategy firm.
-Based in Denver, Colorado, Ambassador Hill is also Dean of the Josef Korbel School of International Studies at Denver University.
-Previously, he served as the U.S. Ambassador to Iraq from April 2009 until August 2010.
+Ambassador Christopher Robert Hill is a Senior Advisor at ASG, where he brings unparalleled global expertise to his work with clients, having served as Ambassador to four countries and serving in a variety of senior positions during his distinguished career at the U.S. State Department.
+Mr. Hill is also Dean of the Josef Korbel School of International Studies at Denver University.
+His most recent public service was as U.S. Ambassador to Iraq until August 2010.

-Ambassador Hill graduated from Bowdoin College in Brunswick, Maine with a B.A. in Economics.
-He received a Master’s degree from the Naval War College in 1994.
-He speaks Polish, Serbo-Croatian and Macedonian.
+He graduated from Bowdoin College in Brunswick, Maine with a B.A. in Economics and received a Master’s degree from the Naval War College.
+Mr. Hill speaks Polish, Serbo-Croatian and Macedonian.

 He is based in Denver, Colorado.